Encore!

 How can the game link two disparate systems with a unifying design?

-Answer: the chemistry system.
+The chemistry system.

 Problem